 Many data sources

 You can link data from many different tables (e.g. stock value and item price).
-You are not limited to one application, but can aggregate data from many applications.
+You are not limited to one application.

-You keep an eye on the development of your company and immediately recognise when action is needed.
-This makes it easier for you to make operational and strategic decisions – including convincing third parties.
+You keep an eye on developments and immediately recognize when action is required.
+This makes it easier for you to make decisions and convince others.

 „It is of interest to us to know how often which variant combinations (case and bracelet) are sold.
 Likewise, incoming orders by country are important.
 Through Power BI, our evaluation needs have been solved.
 Minimal adjustments were made so that we now finally have the possibility to see which variant combinations have achieved which sales/turnover in which countries.“